-His father, John, has ridden more than 1,000 winners and is still going strong at the age of 50.
-His mother is Sandra Hughes, who trained the Irish Grand National winner Thunder And Roses; his uncle is the champion jockey-turned-trainer Richard Hughes.
+His father, John, has ridden more than 1,000 winners and is still going strong at the age of 52.
+His mother, Sandra Hughes, trained the Irish Grand National winner Thunder And Roses.

-His grandfather was the late Dessie Hughes, rider of Monksfield and the trainer of dual Champion Hurdle winner Hardy Eustace.
+His uncle is the former champion jockey-turned-trainer Richard Hughes, while his grandfather was the late Dessie Hughes, rider of Monksfield and the trainer of dual Champion Hurdle winner Hardy Eustace.

-Brought up around horses on The Curragh, 20-year-old Egan has lived in Newmarket since he left school.
+Brought up around horses on The Curragh, Egan has lived in Newmarket since he left school.

 He was champion apprentice in 2017 and is getting plenty of opportunities for leading Newmarket trainer Roger Varian, including when third on Qabala in the QIPCO 1000 Guineas.

 Egan also won the 2019 Albany Stakes at Royal Ascot aboard Daahyeh for Varian.
 The 21-year-old has ridden 270 winners in Britain and his ability to ride at 8st means he will not go short of opportunities to ride more.

 Egan was appointed first jockey to owner Prince Faisal in 2020 and that link earned him a spectacular dividend in February 2021 when he won the $20 million Saudi Cup – the world’s richest race – on Mishriff in the Prince’s silks.